apache/spark/CI.rst

  (6) Nightly tag is pushed to the repository only in CRON job and only if all tests pass.
 This
      causes the DockerHub images are built automatically and made available to developers.

-Force sync master from apache/airflow
+Force sync main from apache/airflow
 -------------------------------------

 This is manually triggered workflow (via GitHub UI manual run) that should only be run in GitHub forks.
-When triggered, it will force-push the "apache/airflow" master to the fork's master.
-It's the easiest way to sync your fork master to the Apache Airflow's one.
+When triggered, it will force-push the "apache/airflow" main to the fork's main.
+It's the easiest way to sync your fork main to the Apache Airflow's one.

 Delete old artifacts
 --------------------